glella/rates/README.md

 # Simple Utility to download exchange rates from openechangerates.org and save them to CSV file

 Downloads rates for the last business day of the month, for each month year to date and previous year.
-Saves CSV file in the same directory as executable.
+Saves them to a CSV file in the same directory as executable.

-Versions in Python and Go.
-Soon in Rust.
+Versions in Python, Go and Rust.

+Wrote them in that exact order:
+- Very quickly got it done in Python running as script.
+Pulled quite a few hairs to get it running smoothly as a frozen executable in somebody else's computer.
+- Refreshing simple to code it in Go despite being new to the language.
+Took the same time to get it done as in Python.
+- Straightforward implementation in Rust although had to pay deeper attention to ownership details.
+Took twice as long to code compared to Go and Python.

+Executable sizes:
+Python 30.4 MB (pyinstaller frozen executable)
+Go		7.3 MB
+Rust	3.6 MB

 Comments on Python version:
 - Uses pandas library.
 It needs to be installed first.
 Can be done with pip like this: